Kahn/freetel/mini-asterisk-gui/README.txt

 Contributions
 -------------

+.
 I especially welcome sip.conf entries for your favourite ITSP (VOIP service) to help populate the Provider field of the link:mini/voiplines.sh.html[Voip Line Screen].

+.
 Suggestions and patches for new features are also very welcome.

+.
+Help making the web pages look nicer.

 [[support]]
 Support